greg-raven/Impeachment-Chronicles/_posts/2019-10-07-the-phone-call-that-could-get-trump-impeached.md

 title: 'The phone call that could get Trump impeached'
 date: '2019-10-07T06:47:00-07:00'
 layout: post
+author:
+- Alvin Chang
 ---

 - Trump’s call with Ukraine, explained.

-<figure class="wp-block-embed is-type-rich is-provider-embed-handler wp-block-embed-embed-handler wp-embed-aspect-16-9 wp-has-aspect-ratio"><div class="wp-block-embed__wrapper"><iframe allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" frameborder="0" height="473" src="https://www.youtube.com/embed/hyWNFvt9Fck?feature=oembed" title="The phone call that could get Trump impeached" width="840"></iframe></div></figure>The impeachment inquiry into President Donald Trump started with a phone call.
+The impeachment inquiry into President Donald Trump started with a phone call.

 There isn’t much dispute over what was said in the phone call, because Trump’s White House released a rough transcript.
 That document shows that Trump’s transgressions are quite simple.